-Pretty Little Girl Rooms
+Pretty Tween Girl Rooms

 When Sherwin Williams came out with their 2017 Color of the Year Poised Taupe I was so excited to use it.
 A rich taupe with undertones of purple and warm brown.
 A cozy grown up color, right?
 Well, just wait second… I created a little girl’s dream bedroom by adding turquoise and pink.